Double Vision by Steve Gore

 Key features

-• Relies on smart thinking over complex sleight of hand
+• Relies on smart thinking and accessible methods, not advanced sleight of hand

 Pros